cohere-ai/cohere-terrarium/README.md

 # ⚠️ No longer maintained: This repository is archived and no longer supported.
-If you wish to continue development, please fork the project.

 # Terrarium - A Simple Python Sandbox